 Nursing: RN to BSN

-Providing quality baccalaureate nursing education is the goal of Indiana State University's College of Health and Human Services.
+Providing quality baccalaureate nursing education is the goal of Indiana State University's School of Nursing.
 To accomplish this goal and respond to the educational needs of practicing registered nurses, the nursing faculty developed the Baccalaureate Track for Registered Nurses.

-- The online RN to BSN Degree Program is open to eligible in-state and many out-of-state applicants.
+- The online RN to BSN Track is open to eligible in-state and many out-of-state applicants.
 The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.

 RN to BSN students pay these academic fees.